vectara/vectara-answer/HOSTING.md

 Follow these steps to deploy Vectara Answer with the Render API:

 1. Create API Key: After logging in go to Account Settings and create the API Key.
-API Key can be created on the personal account only.
-2. Add payment method in the account because you can't create free-tier services with the Render API.
+Checkout the [Render Docs](https://render.com/docs/api) for more information.
-3. Check out the [Render Create Service API](https://api-docs.render.com/reference/create-service) to see the body params.
+2. Check out the [Render Create Service API](https://api-docs.render.com/reference/create-service) to see the body params.
-4. Following is the payload of the API to create the service using GitHub repo.
-Using the GitHub repo its deployed in the dev mode and needs standard plan.
+3. Following is the payload of the API to create the service using GitHub repo.
+Using the GitHub repo its deployed in the dev mode.
     #### Payload and NodeJs code to execute the request
    Note: envVars in the payload are for Vectara Docs.
 You can use your configuration as well.